 Professionally sitting in chairs has made me a little picky and I've had the chance to sit in a half-dozen or so models (unloading furniture at Steelcase was actually my first job before college).
 Most important to me is the number and range of adjustment options.
 No chair will be ergonomic for me unless it can be adjusted to my body.
 It does not matter how curvy or expensive they make it; unless it is molded to my body, it is not ergonomic.

 In that department this chair does very well for the price range.
-Standard height adjustment, but also reclining angle, lumbar support force, rocking, armrest height, width, and depth.
-The only things missing that might be found on different chairs are the rarer seat depth adjustment, lumbar position adjustment, armrest angle adjustments, and seat front angle adjustment (i.e. the seat front can bend down or up from the main seat height).
+Standard height adjustment, but also reclining angle, lumbar support force, rocking, armrest height, width, depth, and angle.
+The only things missing that might be found on different chairs are the rarer seat depth adjustment, lumbar position adjustment, and seat front angle adjustment (i.e. the seat front can bend down or up from the main seat height).
 The only chairs I've found those adjustments on are double the price (and less attractive in my opinion) or missing other important adjustments.

 So, for day one I'm happy and would recommend a Secretlab chair for those that have been thinking about it.
 Ask me any questions you have if you're considering the chair, I'm happy to answer.
 I'll post again on the durability and longevity of the chair once I have experience with it.